Skip to Content

 Virginia 2-1-1

-Call VA 2-1-1 for information on all kinds of topics, including school closures, reception center, emergency preparedness and other emergency planning topics.
+Call VA 2-1-1 for information on all kinds of topics, including school closures, evacuation assembly center, emergency preparedness and other emergency planning topics.

 Dominion Energy